benkertp/adv-r/Chapter6_Functions.md

 #> Error in a + 1: non-numeric argument to binary operator
 ```

 You might be surprised that `g11()` always returns the same value.
-This happens because every time a function is called a new environment is created to host its execution.
-This means that a function has no way to tell what happened the last time it was run; each invocation is completely independent.
+This happens **because every time a function is called a new environment is created to host its execution.
+This means that a function has no way to tell what happened the last time it was run; each invocation is completely independent**.
 We'll see some ways to get around this in Section \@ref(stateful-funs).

 ### Dynamic lookup
 \indexc{findGlobals()}